andrew-johnson-4/lsts-tutorial/src/tutorial/value_types.md

 type Complex   : Number = /^[0-9][_.0-9]*([eE][-]?[_0-9]+)?([+][0-9][_.0-9]*([eE][-]?[_0-9]+)?[i])?$/;
 ```

-As you can see in the above code section, numerical types can be associated with a definitive regular expression.
+As you can see in the above code section, numerical types can be associated with a definitive regular grammar.
+There are plans to support Context-Free Grammars and even Free Grammars but this feature is only in discussion.

+When the type checker sees a literal value it needs to associate a literal type with it.
-If that regular expression matches with a value, then the type will be associated.
+Here the first type definition that matches the longest possible literal will be assigned.
-One caveat is that only the first match will associate its type.
-Here the number 34 will be assigned only the type Integer because that is the first match.
+In the above example 34 would be assigned to the type Integer.
-If you want for 34 to be a Real number then you should write it as 34.0 so that the Integer regular expression fails to match.
+By contrast 34.0 would become a Real number because it matches a longer string than the Integer.